flakeed/coordinate-system-transformations/README.md

   ## Project structure

 - ## How to Run

 - ### 1.
 Conversion Accuracy Tests

-  -To verify the accuracy of coordinate conversions:
+  To verify the accuracy of coordinate conversions:

   ```bash
   node test/conversion_test.js